aliceactually/certrobo/README.md

 ## License

-CertRobo is Copyright © 2022-2024 Alice Saunier.
+CertRobo is Copyright © 2022-2025 Alice Kallista Saunier.
 All rights reserved.
 The author gratefully acknowledges the support of Xactly Corporation in producing and releasing this software.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by